As midterms near, clergy preach politics and civics lessons | Times Leader

 “Jesus was political.
 The church has always been political,” she said.
 “The question is what were the politics of Jesus, and what are ours?”

-Lewis assailed , saying its adherents posed a threat to LGBTQ people, to people of color, and to women’s right to have a safe abortion.
+Lewis assailed Christian nationalism, saying its adherents posed a threat to LGBTQ people, to people of color, and to women’s right to have a safe abortion.

 “They believe a fake Jesus is coming back to earth to save them, with an assault rifle over one shoulder, his long blond hair held back by a camo head band, his blue eyes lit with hatred for the marginalized, including his own Jewish people,” Lewis said.